CCMS-UCSD/GNPSDocumentation/docs/fileconversion_waters.md

 ## 2. How to convert UNIFI data for molecular networking

 UNIFI keeps spectral data in Oracle database architecture, so you cannot get your raw data by simple copy and paste.
 Thus, as a first step of data conversion, you should export your data as MassLynx .Raw files.
 It can be done throught the file explorer, as shown below.
+Right-click on sample dataset will open the dropdown menu.

 ![img](img/conversion/UNIFI_Raw_export.png)